shmilee/arch-time-backup/README.md

   A `GIT_REPO_DIR` or `LINKS_DIR` can be set to compare different versions of the specific file and view its history.

 * Add option `--duplicate` to duplicate a `level=i` backup to a `level=i+1` backup.
-  This is referred to as the "Duplicate-Backup" mode.
+  This is referred to as the "`Duplicate-Backup`" mode.
   Both `SOURCE_DIR` and `DESTINATION` should be `atb.sh` backup folders.
   They should have the same backup `name`.
 And the `DESTINATION` level read from `backup.marker` must be 1 greater than the `SOURCE_DIR` level.